2014. New beginnings, running for the Royal, fit families and smashing goals By Kassandra Reynolds

 I decided to treat myself and my daughter (6yo Miss G) to a European holiday to celebrate turning 40.
 During the planning stages a friend told me he was going to run the Berlin marathon to celebrate his 50th birthday, and as I’d never been to Germany I told him we’d come as his support … Read more

-Allirra’s Journey to the New York Marathon with Indigenous Marathon Project
+Allirra’s Journey to the NY Marathon with Indigenous Marathon Project

 Lights!
 Camera!
 Action!
 You’re on Broadway now In May when I was named in the Indigenous Marathon Project 2014, I was told that under no circumstances was my place on the New York marathon team guaranteed, and that I would have to prove to Rob De Castella and the Head Coach Mick Rees, that I … Read more